Shakes (timber): Frost shake

 Frost shake begins on the outside where moisture from rain or other means has penetrated, and freezes, causing damage to the wood on the inside.

 Cup or ring shake

 A cup or ring shake follows the line of annual rings.
 The separation of the rings is generally caused during the growth of the tree, either by a check in the growth, or by bending and twisting under high winds.

 Thunder shake or upset

-Thunder shake is across the grain, and hard to detect until the boards are being planed.
-It is caused by shock to the wood, such as thunder, or concussion during felling.
+A Thunder Shake, also known as an Upset, is a natural defect in wood that is across the grain and hard to detect until the boards are being planed.
+It is caused by shock to the wood, such as thunder or concussion during felling.
 This fault seriously weakens the timber.
+Various causes are suggested, such as felling across obstructions, and failure inside the growing tree caused by high winds, growth stresses, etc.